The acronym "BCAA" stands for branched-chain amino acids, a term used to refer to three essential amino acids:

 That's because taking a BCAA supplement containing solely the three BCAA amino acids (leucine, isoleucine, and valine) will have minimal effect on protein synthesis.
 In order for your body to build complete proteins it needs an infusion of all the essential amino acids in their appropriate concentrations.
 Taking only a BCAA supplement disrupts the balance of the amino acid pool.
 Rather than reaping the benefits known to be associated with an increased intake of leucine, isoleucine, and valine, you're likely to see only minimal gains, if any at all.

 When paired with a complete amino acid complex, however, the results of BCAA supplementation can be quite dramatic.
+Amino Co supplements always have the right proportion of essential amino acids, including the BCAAs, to maximize health benefits and keep body and brain in balance.
 To learn more about best practices for BCAA supplementation, read this article by Dr. Robert Wolfe.